Nonye2K3/chia/Moving-plots.md

 Plots can be moved from one folder to another, and even to another machine.
 If you want to move plots within the same machine:

 1. Move the plot file
 2. Add the new plot directory.
-On command line, do `chia plots add -d '/Users/example/folder'`.
-On the UI, go to the Farmer tab and click "Add plots", and select the new directory.
+If you use command line, do `chia plots add -d '/Users/example/folder'`.
+If you use the UI, go to the Farmer tab and click "Add plots", and select the new directory.

 If you want to move plots to a different machine:
 1. Install chia on the new machine